ztsrxh/RoadBEV/README.md

 This is the implementation of the work: [RoadBEV: Road Surface Reconstruction in Bird’s Eye View](https://arxiv.org/abs/2404.06605).

 Road surface reconstruction, an essential task for autonomous driving comfort control, suffers from poor performance in perspective view.
-We propose RoadBEV-mono and RoadBeV-stereo, which reconstruct road surface with monocular and stereo images, respectively.
+We propose RoadBEV-mono and RoadBeV-stereo, which reconstruct road surface with monocular and stereo images in Bird's Eye View, respectively.

 ![image](imgs/mono.png)
 ![image](imgs/stereo.png)